raspberrypilearning/club-mentoring/en/step_4.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Coolest Projects**  is a celebration of young digital creators and the amazing things they make with technology.
 There is an annual online showcase open to young people around the world, and in-person Coolest Projects events in several countries.
 All levels of coding projects are accepted from beginners to more advanced projects.</p>

-## Reflecting on learnings
-Encouraging learners to revisit the important learnings from the project solidifies new knowledge and provides opportunities for mastery.
-We provide opportunities for this in our [new project paths](https://projects.raspberrypi.org/en/paths).

---- task ---

-Encourage reflection by asking questions of young people, such as:
-+ What does this piece of code do?
-+ How did you do that?
-+ What would happen if you tried … instead?
-+ What would you do differently if you were starting the project again?

---- /task ---

 ## Culturally responsive mentoring